Postgraduate Initial Teacher Training

 - studied for a languages degree, but need to improve knowledge either in a main language, second language or both to an acceptable level for teaching in schools

 SKE courses are fully funded by the DfE and eligible candidates receive an SKE bursary.
-Please contact us if you aren't sure if you will need to complete an SKE course.
-Please note funding for 23/24 is no longer available, but we will review your subject knowledge and if we identify you need to enhance your knowledge prior to starting your training, you will be supported by our Subject Leads with online materials and guidance.
+As part of your interview, we will review your subject knowledge and if we identify you need to enhance your knowledge prior to starting your training.
+This will form part of your condition of entry to the programme.

 You can find out more about SKE courses in this SKE Trainee Brochure.

-- GCSE* grade 4/C or above in English, maths and science, or the recognised equivalent*
+- GCSE grade 4/C* or above in English and maths (or recognised equivalent**)

-- School experience is not an entry requirement, however we strongly recommend this as a way of helping to confirm your chosen career
+- While school experience is not mandatory, we highly recommend it as a valuable way to confirm your interest in a teaching career

 *Please note for entry to the ITT Post Graduate Fee-funded route, you must have GCSE maths, English and science at Grade C / 4 or above.